Widowed person or surviving civil partner

 How are social welfare payments taxed?

-You may receive the widowed or surviving civil partner pension or the One Parent Family payment from the Department of Social Protection (DSP).
+You may receive the Bereaved Partner’s (Contributory or Non-Contributory) Pension or One Parent Family Payment from the Department of Social Protection (DSP).
 These payments, while taxable are not taxed by the DSP at source.

-You must tell Revenue that you are receiving these payments so we can adjust your tax credits and rate band accordingly.
+You must tell Revenue if you are receiving the Bereaved Partner’s (Non-Contributory) Pension so we can adjust your tax credits and rate band accordingly.
+Information about this payment is not transferred from the DSP to Revenue.

 Next: 'W' Personal Public Service Numbers (PPSNs)